infrahq/infra/docs/reference/cli-reference.md

 ## `infra grants remove`

-Revoke an identity's access from a destination
+Revoke a user or group's access to a destination

 ```
-infra grants remove IDENTITY DESTINATION [flags]
+infra grants remove USER|GROUP DESTINATION [flags]
 ```

 ### Examples

 ```
-# Remove all grants of an identity in a destination
+# Remove all grants of a user in a destination
 $ infra grants remove janedoe@example.com docker-desktop

 # Remove all grants of a group in a destination